 We have therefore succeeded in delineating for ourselves the exact field of sociology.
-It embraces one single, well defined group of phenomena.
+It embraces one single, well-defined group of phenomena.
 A social fact is identifiable through the power of external coercion which it exerts or is capable of exerting upon individuals.
-The presence of this power is in turn recognisable because of the existence of some pre-determined sanction, or through the resistance that the fact opposes to any individual action that may threaten it.
-However, it can also be defined by ascertaining how widespread it is within the group, provided that, as noted above, one is careful to add a second essential characteristic: this is, that it exists independently of the particular forms that it may assume in the process of spreading itself within the group.
+The presence of this power is in turn recognizable because of the existence of some pre-determined sanction, or through the resistance that the fact opposes to any individual action that may threaten it.
+However, it can also be defined by ascertaining how widespread it is within the group, provided that, as noted above, one is careful to add a second essential characteristic; this is, that it exists independently of the particular forms that it may assume in the process of spreading itself within the group.
 In certain cases this latter criterion can even be more easily applied than the former one.
 The presence of constraint is easily ascertainable when it is manifested externally through some direct reaction of society, as in the case of law, morality, beliefs, customs and even fashions.
-But when constraint is merely indirect, as with that exerted by an economic organisation, it is not always so clearly discernible.
+But when constraint is merely indirect, as with that exerted by an economic organization, it is not always so clearly discernible.
 Generality combined with objectivity may then be easier to establish.
-Moreover, this second definition is simply another formulation of the first one: if a mode of behaviour existing outside the consciousnesses of individuals becomes general, it can only do so by exerting pressure upon them.
+Moreover, this second definition is simply another formulation of the first one: if a mode of behaviour existing outside the consciousnesses of individuals becomes general, it can only do so by exerting pressure upon them.3 they are 'physiological' in nature.

-However, one may well ask whether this definition is complete.
-Indeed the facts which have provided us with its basis are all ways of functioning: they are 'physiological' in nature.
 But there are also collective ways of being, namely, social facts of an 'anatomical' or morphological nature.
 Sociology cannot dissociate itself from what concerns the substratum of collective life.
 Yet the number and nature of the elementary parts which constitute society, the way in which they are articulated, the degree of coalescence they have attained, the distribution of population over the earth's surface, the extent and nature of the network of communications, the design of dwellings, etc., do not at first sight seem relatable to ways of acting, feeling or thinking.